CodeShayk/Schemio/README.md

         public override void ResolveParameterInChildMode(IDataContext context, IQueryResult parentQueryResult) {
             // Does not execute as child to any query.
+Hence has no implementation provided.
         }
     }
 ```
-See example communication query implemented to be used as child or nested query to customer query below.
+See example `CustomerCommunicationQuery` implemented to run as child or nested query to customer query below.
+Please see `CustomerSchema` definition above for parent/child configuration setup.
 ```
     internal class CustomerCommunicationQuery : BaseQuery<CustomerParameter, CommunicationResult>
     {
         public override void ResolveParameterInParentMode(IDataContext context)
         {
             // Does not execute as Parent or Level 1 query.
-Hence has no implementation.
+Hence has no implementation provided.
         }

         public override void ResolveParameterInChildMode(IDataContext context, IQueryResult parentQueryResult)